Shopify/event_stream_parser/CONTRIBUTING.md

 ## Standards

 - PR should explain what the feature does, and why the change exists.
-- Code _must_ pass tests and linting.
+- Code _must_ pass tests, 100% branch coverage, and linting.
 - New tests should be added to cover new functionality or to demonstrate bugs.
 - Be consistent.
 Write clean code that follows [Ruby community standards](https://github.com/bbatsov/ruby-style-guide).
 - Code should be generic and reusable.